bahrus/xtal-tree/README.md

     </xtal-tree>
 ```

 The properties required to show a tree are isOpenFn, childrenFn and nodes (that has the actual data).
-The viewableNodes property / change event tells other components what nodes need to display and in what order, and changes as nodes are opened / closed, searchedd, sorted.
+The viewableNodes property / change event tells other components what flat array of nodes need to display and in what order, and the list changes as nodes are opened / closed, searched, sorted.

 The toggleNodeFn property is an optional function property that allows one to add a toggle ability to the tree.
 Applying the toggleNodeFn repeatedly to a node should cause the isOpenFn function to toggle between true and false when applied to the same node.